-Join educator Bill Moore on August 14, 21 and 28, 2018, for an opportunity to seek increased inter-racial and inter-gender understanding through a shared reading experience.
+Educator Bill Moore led a group in August 2018, to seek increased inter-racial and inter-gender understanding through a shared reading experience.
 Bill's suggestion is that, for African-Americans, this brilliantly artistic but often emotionally wrenching story will encourage a sense of community heritage, strength, and values; for non-African-Americans, it may open a possibility for something like empathy with unfamiliar experiences of African-Americans, even if those readers' lives have led to few direct involvements outside their own communities.
-The course is free and held at the Lutheran Church of the Good Shepherd in Brevard, NC.
-Bill can be contacted at
+The course was free and held at the Lutheran Church of the Good Shepherd in Brevard, NC.

 Voices of Justice Series, Summer 2018

 Brevard Music Center participated in the Project Empathy "Voices of Justice Program" in the Summer of 2018.
 Bernstein's career was completely interwoven with a fight for social justice.
 Read more: https://psmag.com/social-justice/somewhere-a-place-for-us

 Click HERE to read the compilation of dialogue that followed the essay.

 - Listen to the podcast, "Transylvania Together!", created by the local chapter of the NAACP